gcmt/vessel.nvim/README.md

 #### Autoloading buffers

 By default, lines cannot be displayed for files that are not loaded in memory, that is, that are not in the buffer list.
-You'll see instead the jump file path greyed out.
+You'll see the jump file path greyed out insted.
 To automatically load in memory all files for which jumps exist and add them to the buffer list, you can set the [lazy_load_buffers](#lazy_load_buffers) option to `false`, or use the provided mappings `r`, `R` and `W` to load the files as necessary.
 If you decide to disable lazy loading, have also a look at the [jumps.autoload_filter](#jumpsautoload_filter) option as it might help limiting the files that get automatically loaded.

 ### Preview Window